-As seen in Figure~\ref{fig:pulsed_oscialltor_results}, RMFNN unilaterally outperforms the other methods, and this performance benefit is largest on sparse training data, the exact conditions desired in multi-fidelity computation.
-Further, the results highlight the importance of leveraging both of the motivating factors behind the RMFNN algorithm: \begin{enumerate}[label =(\roman*)] \item {\it The method should leverage possibly non-linear correlations between low-fidelity and high-fidelity models.} \item {\it The quantity that is learned during network training should ideally be small in magnitude relative to the high fidelity quantity of interest.} \end{enumerate} Table~\ref{tab:comp_RMFNN_MFNN_HFNN} describes the three surrogate methods in the context of properties (i) and (ii).
-A check mark indicates that the method satisfies the corresponding property.
+As shown in Figure~\ref{fig:pulsed_oscialltor_results}, RMFNN consistently outperforms the other methods in terms of average MSE across the ensemble, with the performance advantage being most pronounced under sparse training data---the exact conditions desired in multi-fidelity computation.
+These results underscore the importance of incorporating both key principles that motivate the RMFNN algorithm: \begin{enumerate}[label =(\roman*)] \item {\it Leveraging potentially non-linear correlations between low-fidelity and high-fidelity models.} \item {\it Ensuring the quantity learned during network training is small in uniform norm compared to the high-fidelity quantity of interest.} \end{enumerate} Table~\ref{tab:comp_RMFNN_MFNN_HFNN} summarizes the three surrogate methods in the context of properties (i) and (ii).
+A check mark (\checkmark) indicates that the method satisfies the corresponding property.

 Property (i) is harnessed by both RMFNN and MFNN, and the orders of magnitude reduction in mean squared error for the MFNN method over the HFNN method verifies its importance.
-Continuing, property (ii) is characteristic of the RMFNN method, but not of the MFNN method.
-Hence the order of magnitude reduction in mean squared error achieved by RMFNN over MFNN validates the advantage of additionally learning a quantity of small norm relative to the high-fidelity quantity.
+Property (ii), on the other hand, is unique to RMFNN.
+The additional reduction in mean squared error achieved by RMFNN over MFNN validates the benefit of learning a quantity with a small uniform norm relative to the high-fidelity output.

-The red and blue dashed lines in Figure~\ref{fig:pulsed_oscialltor_results} are error bounds analogous to those proposed in Conjecture \ref{Conj_1}.
-Notice that the only difference between the blue and red dashed lines is the uniform norm appearing in the numerator of the first term.
-For the blue line, this is $||Q_{HF}||_{\infty}$, and for the red line, the residual $||F||_{\infty}$.
-Furthermore, the constants $C_1$ and $C_2$ were empirically chosen, but are importantly the same for both the blue and red dashed lines.
-As such, this numerical experiment provides preliminary evidence for Conjecture \ref{Conj_1}.
-A proof for this conjecture, as well as extensive numerical validation, is the subject of ongoing research.